Anumala89/javascript-challenge/README.md

 # javascript-challenge

-Create a table based upon a dataet and allow users to filter the table data for specific values
+Create a table based upon a dataset and allow users to filter the table data for specific values

 ## Automatic Table and Date Search